nwisbeta/github.io/HAPI_documentation_process.md

 If you have not used Jekyll before, see the Jekyll website for an intro.

-TL:dr: You create content: text in kramdown Markdown, add images or data in appropriate folders.
+TL:dr: You create content: text in kramdown Markdown, add images or data, and save content in appropriate folders.

-You commit the content to your local repository, and run Jekyll from the command line.
+You commit (and push) the content, and run Jekyll from the command line.

 Jekyll creates the HTML versions of the pages.
 You don't need to edit any HTML manually.